Storyblok Raises $80M Series C - Read News

 Let’s explore the customer journey, how to map it in understanding the process and experience from beginning to end.

-Section titled What is the customer journey for?
 What is the customer journey for?

 Most commonly used in e-commerce, a customer journey can simply start using personas, going through an experience of purchasing and interaction with a product or service.
 Get to know your different types of customers; think of the typical marketing persona made up of demographics, where they live, their income, their hobbies, and/or interests.
 Different customers have different journeys - for example, a millennial buyer personally would typically become aware of a product through social media, research it on a mobile phone, and then make their purchase through a desktop computer.